shopsys/shopsys/docs/storefront/cypress.md

 The `takeSnapshotAndCompare` helper method does several things.

-1. Change device pixel ratio (this is neccessary to standardize tests across different devices)
-2. Scroll to the bottom of the page and back up (this is done in order to load all images that are lazy-loaded before the actual screenshot, so it is not done for element screenshots)
+1. Scroll to the bottom of the page and back up (this is done in order to load all images that are lazy-loaded before the actual screenshot, so it is not done for element screenshots)
-3. Black-out (cover) all elements which should not be part of the screenshot
+2. Black-out (cover) all elements which should not be part of the screenshot
-4. Take the screenshot
+3. Take the screenshot
-5. Compare the screenshot to the base snapshot
+4. Compare the screenshot to the base snapshot
-6. Return all blacked-out elements back (uncover them)
+5. Return all blacked-out elements back (uncover them)

 ```ts
 export type Blackout = { tid: TIDs; zIndex?: number; shouldNotOffset?: boolean };